wepapepa/wepapepa/README.md

 - 📝 I regularly post about my journey on [https://www.instagram.com/pepacontent.a/](https://www.instagram.com/pepacontent.a/)

-- 💬 Ask me about **my graphic-design-to-developer pipeline journey**
+- 💬 Ask me about **my graphic-designer-to-developer pipeline journey**

 - 📫 How to reach me **catu.leibrin@gmail.com**